makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 After you installed the bundle:
 * All the *DbToolsBundle* commands will be accessible with the [Symfony Console](https://symfony.com/doc/current/components/console.html).
-* Database connection URL will be autoconfigured based on available DBAL connections
+* Database connection URL will be autoconfigured based on available DBAL connections.
-* *DbToolsBundle* can be setup through its bundle configuration (`config/packages/db_tools.yaml`)
+* *DbToolsBundle* can be setup through its bundle configuration (`config/packages/db_tools.yaml`).
-* Anonymization can be set through PHP attributes on Doctrine Entities
+* Anonymization can be set through PHP attributes on Doctrine Entities.